 OK, we were just teasing before, we know what you are after.
 The Manchukuo National Football Team -滿洲國國家足球隊 represented the nation in international football.
 They played 8 games in total, mostly losing.
 The high point was a win against the Republic of China and a draw against the Philippines.

 They were even less successful at the Olympics.
 In 1932 they were due to take part, but their sole representative switched to China at the last minute.
-Take that!
-1936 wuld have been the perfect Olympic games for Manchukuo, but even Hitler could not out rule the Olympic Committee.
-Finally they were due to take part in the 1940 games in Helsinki, but World War 2 started.
+Take that puppet state!
+The 1936 games would have been the perfect Olympic for Manchukuo, but even Hitler could not overrule the Olympic Committee and they were not allowed to take part in the games.
+Finally they were due to take part in the 1940 games in Helsinki, but alas World War 2 had begun and the Olympics were not to take place.
+Manchukuo as a sporting entity were no more.

 As for the Manchu?
 Whilst few in number they are recognized as one of the 56 nationalities of China.
 Of late there has been a resurgence in people wanting to learn the Manchu language and trying to explore their Manchu origins.